 - If you use an infant carrier, always place it on the floor, never on a counter or tabletop.
 Make sure if the baby is always strapped in.

-- Never leave your baby alone on a bed, couch, changing table, or infant seat from which he or she can fall or roll off.
+- Never leave your baby alone on a bed, couch, changing table, or infant seat from which they can fall or roll off.
 Even if looking away for a second, an accident can happen.

 Baby Safety, Smoking and Fire Safety